HarinManiK/SnapNap/README.md

 ---

+## Caution

-**Caution**: If you pause an online game(connected to a server) or an application that is downloading something(also connected to a server), the server might disconnect you(time out).
-And when you resume it, it may behave the same way it does when your internet connection drops.
+If you pause an online game or an application that is connected to a server (for example, downloading a file), the server may disconnect you after some time.

-For example:
+When the application resumes, it may behave the same way it does when your internet connection drops.

+Examples:

-Online games may show a connection lost message.
-And ask you to reconnect(still fine instead of closing the game and wait for the loading screens).
+- Online games may show a **connection lost** message and ask you to reconnect.

-Downloads may pause or restart.
+- Downloads may pause or restart.

-For scenarios like watching youtube on Google Chrome, don't worry.
-Feel free to use it.
+For situations like watching YouTube in Google Chrome, this usually works fine.

 ---